 But the truth is that while snorkeling is a very enjoyable and easy sport, without some basic skills, good equipment, and knowledge about the dangers and conditions of the ocean, a first time snorkeling experience can be a bit miserable, scary and potentially dangerous.

 Here are some common things many first time snorkelers experience that are no fun:

 Fear Leaking face mask Water flooding your snorkel tube Exhaustion Boredom Injury

 Fortunately, most of these bad experiences are avoidable, and come from common mistakes.
 Let’s make sure it does not happen to you.
 Armed with a bit of knowledge you can expect your first time to be very fun and enjoyable.

 Learn How To Fit A Mask & Prevent Fogging

 Masks come in different sizes and shapes, and can be adjusted to your face.
 We have written a detailed mask fitting guide here.
-We can arrange mask fitting as part of our free itinerary planning service, visiting you the day before your trip.
+We can arrange mask fitting service as part of our itinerary planning, visiting you the day before your trip (when booked in advance).